 Preventing burrknot development on clonal rootstocks can go a long way in managing dogwood borer infestations in apple.
 When planting new trees, cover the rootstock to the point just below the graft union.
-This will help in arresting burrknot development.
+This process will help arrest burrknot development.

 In established plantings, if the graft union is not too high above the ground, place soil around the trunk in a wide cone up to the graft union, covering the burrknots.
 The cone of soil must be wide enough to prevent freezing injury to the buried rootstock.
 The mounding of soil around such rootstocks will not only prevent adult dogwood borer moths from laying eggs at the burrknots, but will also result in root development from the burrknot sites.

-Growers should obtain sex pheromone traps, available commercially, and keep a weekly record of the adult moth flight periods.
-The first insecticide spray should be applied at peak flight (mid to late June to early July).
-Because the adult moths emerge over a long period of time, a second insecticide application may be warranted in August.
+Growers should use sex pheromone traps and keep a weekly record of the adult moth flight periods.
+The first insecticide spray should be applied at peak flight, which runs from mid to late June through early July.
+Because the adult moths emerge over a long period, a second insecticide application may be warranted in August.
 All chemical applications should consist of high-volume handgun sprays that thoroughly wet the trunk below the graft union and are applied to the point of runoff.
 Licensed applicators may use chlorpyrifos, lambda-cyhalothrin or any other appropriately labeled product.
 Insecticides available for homeowner use include some formulations of carbaryl and permethrin.
 Please read the label carefully for proper rates and application procedures before using any chemical.